piku235/JungiThemeBundle/Resources/doc/themes-overview.md

 }
 ```

+**NOTE**

-To create new theme you will have to use one of the available theme mappings: xml, yaml or php.
+> To create a new theme you will have to use one of the available theme mappings: xml, yaml or php.
 Go [here](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/index.md#theme-mappings)
-to know how do that.
+> to know how do that.

 ### Default implementation

 [Show the class](https://github.com/piku235/JungiThemeBundle/blob/master/Core/Theme.php)

 The `Jungi\Bundle\ThemeBundle\Core\Theme` is the default theme implementation and it only defines basic methods contained
 in the interface.
-All properties of the class can be only set by its constructor.
-You can use this class e.g. in php
-theme mapping files.
+This class is useful when you want to create a standard theme e.g. in a php theme mapping file.

 Details
 -------

+In some cases you'd like to get some information about a theme in order to show these information for a user who would
+like to use that theme.
+And that information can be easily stored in a class.
+In the JungiThemeBundle such a class must
+implement the `Jungi\Bundle\ThemeBundle\Details\DetailsInterface`.
+The interface provides the most important details about
-The Details is a class which describes a theme.
-It can give us some important information about a theme such as a theme
-name, theme version and etc. Each details class implements the `Jungi\Bundle\ThemeBundle\Details\DetailsInterface`.
+a theme such as a theme name, a theme version and etc.

 ```php
 interface DetailsInterface